medhachaitanya/Pure-Battery-Analytics/Latest/README.md

   * There's no restriction on the number of values given.
 But practically, you can give only 93 values as battery ranges from 7-100 and duplicates are ignored.
 Windows by default hiberates if the battery is less than 7%.

+# How to install ?

+* Download the zip file from [Latest](https://github.com/medhachaitanya/PureBatteryAddOnSetup/tree/master/Latest) folder, extract it and run the setup file.
+* Extract the zip
+  * Run the setup file.
+  * Ignore if there are any windows smartscreen warnings as shown in [Step 2](https://github.com/medhachaitanya/PureBatteryAddOnSetup/blob/master/Step%202_%20Very%20Imp%20-%20Read%20and%20Understand.png).
+* After installing, you should see the add-on running in your taskbar.
+* Right click and configure settings based on your preferences.
+* You're all set!

 This project/software is made free so that more people can use it.
 To help me continue working on making this app better, please consider donating any amount(tiny/small/big) that you wish to.